yuanmr420/SI_507_final_project/final_results/main_part/README.md

 If you don't know how to do, please visit this website: https://www.ultimatebeaver.com/docs/find-yelp-api-key/

 ### 02 download all files in this folder
-Download all files in this folder to your locally.
+(1) Download all files in this folder to your locally.
-Open the secret.py file.
-Fill up your own key to replace None
+(2) Open the secret.py file.
+Fill up your own key to replace None.
+(3) Open app.py and run it in your terminal.
+Then you could just follow the prompt on the screen.
-Note: for anyone who is interested in this project, you don't need to download
+Note: for anyone who is interested in this project, you don't need to download yelp_cache_more_records_version.json file.
+This one is just for instructors to check whether I got enough data from yelp api.

+### 03 More help information for this project
+I recorded a demo video to show how this project work.
+You can find it in this website: https://www.youtube.com/watch?v=bf4lS5ajPr0&t=6s